Family Reports in Australian Parenting Cases

 Who writes the family report?

-The family report will be written by a family consultant, who will be either a psychologist or a qualified social worker.
-Family consultants are recognised as expert witnesses for children’s matters, and are appointed because they have experience working with children and families.
+The family report will be written by a family consultant, who will be either a psychologist or a social worker.
+Family consultants are recognised as expert witnesses for children’s matters and are appointed because they have experience working with children and families.

-The Federal Circuit and Family Court website has a detailed factsheet about family consultants and their wider role in the family law process.
+The Federal Circuit and Family Court website has a detailed factsheet about family reports and family consultants and their wider role in the family law process.

 What does a family report contain?